awjibon/partial-policy/README.md

 # Partial policy-based reinforcement learning (PPRL) for anatomical landmark localization

-This is a simplified implementation example of the following work of ours:
+This is a simplified implementation example of the following work:

 W. Abdullah Al and I. D. Yun, "Partial Policy-Based Reinforcement Learning for Anatomical Landmark Localization in 3D Medical Images," in IEEE Transactions on Medical Imaging, vol. 39, no. 4, pp. 1245-1255, April 2020, doi: 10.1109/TMI.2019.2946345.